simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   Note that this option also exists in the IdP-hosted metadata.
     The value in the SP-remote metadata overrides the value in the IdP-hosted metadata.

-:   Note: if unset or `true`. this setting will enforce a valid signature.
+:   Note: SimpleSAMLphp will always try to validate signatures unless this setting is
-    Set to `false` to bypass (= SAML2INT incompliant)
+    specifically set to `false` (this will break SAML2INT compliancy)

 `validate.logout`
 :   Whether we require signatures on logout messages sent from this SP.